Discrepancy-Based Active Learning for Domain Adaptation: Experiments

 To make a fair comparison between the different query strategies, we use for all experiments, the same set of training hypotheses $H$.
 We define $H$ as the set of neural networks composed of two fully connected hidden layers of $100$ neurons, with ReLU activations and projection constraints on the layer norms ($<1.$).
-We use the Adam optimizer \cite{Kingma2014Adam}.
-The network architecture has been chosen arbitrarily because, to the best of our knowledge, it does not substantially influence the relative performance of the different query strategies.
-For each experiment, fine-tuning of the optimization hyper-parameters is performed using only source labeled data.
-We assume that the resulting hyper-parameters will still be adequate after adding the queried target data to the training set.
-Finally, we consider the $L_1$ distance for K-medoids, Diversity and K-center algorithms and we use an ensemble of $10$ models in QBC.
+We use the Adam optimizer \citep{Kingma2014Adam}.
+The network architecture is defined to be complex enough that the network provides a good approximation of the labeling function on the source domain in all experiments.
+Besides, for each experiment, fine-tuning of the optimization hyper-parameters (epochs, batch sizes...) is performed using only source labeled data.
+We assume that the architecture and the resulting hyper-parameters will still be appropriate after adding the queried target data to the training set (see Section \ref{discussion-assumptions}).
+Finally, for distance-based algorithm, we consider the $L_1$ distance computed in the penultimate layer of a network pre-trained on sources.
+We use an ensemble of $10$ models in QBC and the greedy version of K-centers.